kmpcool123/Workout-Tracker/README.md

 <h1>Workout Tracker</h1>
 <h2>Our Mission</h2><br>
 We are looking to create an application that can help you to track your workouts.
-This application will allow you to enter the amounts of reps you are currently doing for a specific exercise and follow your progress as you continue to work to your goals.
-This is targeted to anyone that wants to start or improve their workout routines.
+This application will allow you to track your workouts, routines, exercises, and the equipment you own.
+This is targeted to anyone that wants to start or improve their workout schedule and structure.
 <br><br><br>
 <h3>Database Diagram</h3><br>
-Please feel free to check out our <a href="https://user-images.githubusercontent.com/78277685/121279359-6fbf5780-c8a2-11eb-9362-77d379db2724.png">DatabaseLayout</a>.
+Please feel free to check out our <a href="https://user-images.githubusercontent.com/78277685/121614327-7083f500-ca2c-11eb-8260-3466c5344649.png">DatabaseLayout</a>.
 <br><br>
 <h3>Trello Board</h3><br>
 Please feel free to check out our <a href="https://trello.com/b/Q6gLIV0X/workout-tracker">Trello Board</a>.